nmattei/cmps6790/syllabus.md

 **Note:** Undergraduate students taking this course will be allowed to complete projects (with the exception of Project 0) in groups of exactly size 2.

 ### Test 1 and Test 2
 This will be a written, close book, in class exam.
-You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
-You will be required to turn in this cheat sheet **with** the actual exam and it will be graded for completeness and neatness.
+You are allowed one **hand-written** study sheet, front and back, 8.5x11 inch paper.
+You will be required to turn in this sheet **with** the actual exam and it will be graded for completeness and neatness.
 Test 2 is cumulative.
 This semester both exams will take place in person. **You must earn at least a 60% average between the two exams to pass the course.**

 ### Final Project
 In the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly and a ~7-minute presentation in class as well as two "pitch day" project updates. **This tutorial can be created individually or in a small group (max 2 people).** This assignment will be a publicly-accessible website that provides an end-to-end walk-through of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.
 We will have several milestones associated with the final project: